The Need for LGBTQIA+ Mental Health Care

 “Uh… no.” I scolded myself silently.
 I’ve worked in healthcare for years, but this was an acronym that had slipped my mind.

 “Well, neither did my doctor in New York.
 I had to explain it to him!
 That’s why sometimes it helps if your doctor is gay.
 Or your therapist.
-Then, they understand the situation and you don’t have to keep explaining everything.”
+Then, they understand the situation, and you don’t have to keep explaining everything.”

 Right.
 “PrEP” is Pre-Exposure Prophylaxis, a medication that gay men take in order to prevent HIV infection.
 Most people haven’t heard of it, and that’s the problem.
-LGBTQ+ people remain a minority, and have to deal with their cis-gendered, heterosexual healthcare providers remaining ignorant about healthcare issues that are important to them.
+LGBTQIA+ people remain a minority, and have to deal with their cis-gendered, heterosexual healthcare providers remaining ignorant about healthcare issues that are important to them.

 A Confession

 I write this as a self-professed ally—or a friend, if the word ally is no longer friendly to you.
-I can’t pretend to know the full extent of my LGBTQ+ friends’ experiences, but I can bear witness to the extra burdens they carry, to varying degrees, and I can swear to be part of the solution, not the problem.
+I can’t pretend to know the full extent of my LGBTQIA+ friends’ experiences, but I can bear witness to the extra burdens they carry, to varying degrees, and I can swear to be part of the solution, not the problem.

-LGBTQ+ Mental Health and Addiction Statistics
+LGBTQIA+ Mental Health and Addiction Statistics

-LGBTQ+ and Mental Health
+LGBTQIA+ and Mental Health

-The Canadian Mental Health Association states that LGBTQ+ youth are highly vulnerable to mental health and substance use disorders.
-They are 14 times more likely to commit suicide or develop a substance use disorder, compared to heterosexual youth.[6]
+The Canadian Mental Health Association states that LGBTQIA+ youth are highly vulnerable to mental health and substance use disorders.
+They are 14 times more likely to commit suicide or develop a substance use disorder, compared to heterosexual youth.

 Minority Stress Contributes to Mental Health and Substance Use Disorders

-The official term for suffering experienced by members of marginalized minority groups, such as LGBTQ+ people, is “minority stress.”
+The official term for suffering experienced by members of marginalized minority groups, such as LGBTQIA+ people, is “minority stress.”
 It means that life is harder for someone because of the discrimination that they face for being “different” from the majority.

-- Childhood experiences
+• Childhood experiences

-- Being the victim of hate crimes
+• Being the victim of hate crimes

-- Stress of coming out and lack of acceptance
+• Stress of coming out and lack of acceptance

 Researchers have found that feeling alienated from one’s own community, including social structures, institutions, and social norms, increases a person’s risk for suicide.
 A basic human need is unmet when a person feels rejected by their community.

 One of the main reasons why minority stress remains a problem is that there are often less resources available for people in marginalized minority groups.
-We found the same to be true for mental health and addiction treatment for LGBTQ+ individuals.
+We found the same to be true for mental health and addiction treatment for LGBTQIA+ individuals.
 Fewer facilities exist to fulfill their needs.
-Our aim is to create a community of our own that addresses the needs of LGBTQ+ people and helps them get better, together.
+Our aim is to create a community of our own that addresses the needs of LGBTQIA+ people and helps them get better, together.

-People Can’t Openly Discuss LGBTQ+ Issues
+People Can’t Openly Discuss LGBTQIA+ Issues

 For a lot of people, sadly, open conversations are not normally possible.
-Many LGBTQ+ people still face terrible discrimination.
+Many LGBTQIA+ people still face terrible discrimination.
 Many still fear that disclosure of their gender or sexual identity will result in worse treatment, and so they don’t disclose.
-The problems of higher rates of mental health and addiction disorders among LGBTQ+ people are made worse by this silence.
+The problems of higher rates of mental health and addiction disorders among LGBTQIA+ people are made worse by this silence.
 Everyone needs a safe space to receive high-quality healthcare from professionals who are familiar with the issues particular to the patient population.

 Disclosing Sexual Orientation

-Unfortunately, most of the LGBTQ+ people who walk through our doors won’t disclose their sexual orientation.
-Most LGBTQ+ people don’t disclose their sexual orientation to healthcare providers.
-For example, a study of 173 lesbians living in the United States found that heterosexism and homophobia were significant factors in their healthcare, affected by discussions of their sexual orientation.[11]
+Unfortunately, most of the LGBTQIA+ people who walk through our doors won’t disclose their sexual orientation.
+Most LGBTQIA+ people don’t disclose their sexual orientation to healthcare providers.
+For example, a study of 173 lesbians living in the United States found that heterosexism and homophobia were significant factors in their healthcare, affected by discussions of their sexual orientation.
 This fear does not create a healing environment.
-The potential for negative consequences of disclosing one’s sexual orientation, such as discrimination, makes it natural for people to conceal it when they are admitted to long-term care facilities.[12]
-This issue of disclosure affects LGBTQ+ people of all ages.
+The potential for negative consequences of disclosing one’s sexual orientation, such as discrimination, makes it natural for people to conceal it when they are admitted to long-term care facilities.
+This issue of disclosure affects LGBTQIA+ people of all ages.

 Disclosing, or “coming out,” is often associated with positive emotions such as self-acceptance.
 It’s also necessary for getting support from loved ones and it eliminates the stress of perpetually hiding a core element of one’s identity.
 In fact, habitually concealing one’s true sexual identity may reinforce feelings of shame and increase one’s risk for developing an addiction or mental health disorder.